ChaosEngineering/ChaosEngineering.github.io/_posts/2017/2017-10-30-Powershell-Encryption.md

 The first thing we want to do is encrypt our secure data.
 To do this we use the aptly named [Protect-CMSMessage](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/Protect-CmsMessage?view=powershell-5.1)\.

+> One thing to note: You can only encrypt text with these commands, you can't encrypt objects or binary files.
+I'll try to cover how to convert binary file information into base64 encoding so that you can encrypt it, but it's a processor intensive task that is not very useful.
+In order to capture an object, you'll need to pull it out as a CLIXML file or JSON and then convert it back into an object and cast it as the appropriate class type.
+Most of the time, you're going to be storing passwords or API keys and other simple sensitive data.
+For this example, we're going to concentrate on strings only.
+{: title="Please Note"}

+Here's how we encrypt our secure data: